LogtalkDotOrg/logtalk3/README.md

 code reuse mechanisms while preserving the declarative programming features of Prolog.

-Logtalk is implemented as a trans-compiler in highly portable code and can use most modern and standards compliant Prolog implementations as a backend compiler.
+Logtalk is implemented as a transcompiler in highly portable code and can use most modern and standards-compliant Prolog implementations as a backend compiler.

 As a multi-paradigm language, Logtalk includes support for both *prototypes*